“I believe strongly that while journalism may evolve, there is still going to be a place for storytellers.”

 That was an important moment that informed my storytelling.
 I realized these athletes were just regular people.
 I was never all that interested in stats.
 I always wanted to tell the stories of professional athletes as human beings.”

-Part 4 of 4 “I quit sports reporting after 25 years.
+“I quit sports reporting after 25 years.
 I was at the point where I wanted to try something new, and I wanted my weekends back.
 I was missing a lot of Christmases with my kids.
 You know, the news never stops.
 I’d always wanted to teach and write books, so I said, ‘If I’m going to do this, this is the time.’

 Over the past decade, I’ve taught journalism at Marquette University, the University of Wisconsin-Milwaukee, Carroll University, and Mount Mary University.
 I’ve developed sports documentaries and written several books.
 One of my books, ‘My Life with the Green & Gold,’ highlights my experience as a sportscaster for the Packers.

 My reporting days are over, but recently I was missing active journalism.
 Last year, a position opened up at my old station, WTMJ, as broadcast director, and I took it.
 I feel like I’ve come full-circle.
 I love it.
 I oversee the anchors and producers, the weather team and the sports team.
 I'm able to think big-picture and talk about the future of TV.
 I still believe that TV is a very powerful medium.
 It reaches a lot of people; it has a big megaphone.